Your browser is not supported or outdated so some features of the site might not be available.

 Value for price beaten by

-The Samsung Q80/Q80B QLED is a mid-range 4k TV in Samsung's 2022 regular QLED lineup.
-It replaces the Samsung Q80/Q80A QLED, sitting below the Samsung QN85B QLED in the higher-end Mini LED lineup, and above the Samsung Q70/Q70B QLED.
-With a quantum dot layer, it displays a wider range of colors compared to traditional LCD TVs.
-It has gaming features like variable refresh rate (VRR) support and HDMI 2.1 bandwidth on all four ports.
-It comes with the same user-friendly Tizen platform but with a few new features added, like the ability to choose between Google Assistant, Alexa, and Bixby for the voice assistant, as well as support for Google Duo, allowing you to make video calls with a compatible webcam.
-It's available in a few different size variants, but some don't perform like the others, as the 50 inch version has fewer features, and both the 50 inch and 85 inch models have a different panel.
+The Samsung Q80B QLED is a mid-range 4k TV in Samsung's 2022 QLED lineup.
+Replacing the Samsung Q80/Q80A QLED, it sits below the Samsung QN85B QLED in the higher-end Neo QLED lineup and above the Samsung Q70/Q70B QLED.
+The Samsung Q80C QLED is the replacement model in their 2023 lineup.
+This TV comes with the user-friendly Tizen platform and has a few useful features, like the ability to choose between the Google Assistant, Alexa, and Bixby voice assistants, as well as support for Google Duo, allowing you to make video calls with a compatible webcam.
+On top of that, it has gaming features like variable refresh rate (VRR) support and HDMI 2.1 bandwidth on all four ports.
+It's available in a few different size variants, but some don't perform like the others, as the 50-inch model has fewer gaming features, and both the 50-inch and 85-inch models use different panels than the other sizes.

 Our Verdict

 The Samsung Q80B is good for most uses.
 It's great for watching shows in well-lit rooms as it has decent reflection handling and gets bright enough to fight glare.
-It also has a wide viewing angle so that everyone sees an accurate image, even when viewing from the side.
-It's great for gaming because it has HDMI 2.1 bandwidth, variable refresh rate support to reduce screen tearing, and a quick response time with low input lag.
-It's also decent for watching SDR or HDR movies as it displays 1080p and 4k content without issues, although blacks look gray in the dark, and the local dimming causes some blooming.
+It also has a wide viewing angle so that everyone sees a consistent image from the sides.
+It's very good for gaming because it has HDMI 2.1 bandwidth, VRR support to reduce screen tearing, and a quick response time for good motion handling.
+It's also alright for watching SDR or HDR movies as it upscales lower-resolution content well, but it doesn't perform well in dark rooms as blacks look gray, and the local dimming feature causes blooming.

 Pros